Contact a lawyer now

 Automatic Divorce After Long Separation in Canada

 After a long separation from your married partner, you can claim divorce.
-The grounds of the long break with a spouse can be logical for claiming a rightful divorce.
+The grounds for a long break with a spouse can be logical for claiming a rightful divorce.

-According to the fundamental common law of Canada, any long separation doesn’t result in automatic divorce in Canada.
-However, there are some exceptions where a long break causes automatic divorce.
+According to the fundamental common law of Canada, automatic divorce after long separation doesn’t happen in Canada.
+However, there are some exceptions where a long break causes an automatic divorce.

 Well, maybe the whole complexation seems a little bit confusing to you.
 In this article, let’s clarify your confusion about the long separation divorce.

-First Things First—Is Separation and Divorce the Same Thing in Canada
+Is Separation and Divorce the Same Thing in Canada?

 According to the law, divorce and separation are not the same concepts.
 You can be separated from your legal partners for many years, but that doesn’t mean you are now divorced.
 The marital status will remain the same for years to come.

-Separation with legal partners can arise for many reasons.
-Moreover, the after-effect of separation is also huge.
-However, divorce helps you to cut your relationship with your legal partner.
+Separation from legal partners can arise for many reasons.
+Moreover, the after-effects of separation are also huge.
+However, divorce helps you cut off your relationship with your legal partner.

 Plus, the question of divorce comes when you are legally married to someone and want a legal ending.

-According to Canada’s legal rules, the concept of separation and divorce is not the same thing.
+According to Canada’s legal rules, the concepts of separation and divorce are not the same.

 Does Long Separation Results in Automatic Divorce in Canada?

 Long separation or short separation doesn’t result in automatic divorce in Canada.
-As long as you are not applying for divorce to the court, divorce will not appear.
+As long as you are not applying for divorce in court, divorce will not appear.
 Only official divorces are legal and effective in the eyes of the law.

 Surprisingly, in some exceptional cases, separation results in automatic divorce.
-Let’s see the grounds for automatic divorce by the long break.
+Let’s see the grounds for automatic divorce after the long break.

-There are no exact time limits of separation that cause automatic divorce, you can use grounds of absenting 1 year to claim divorce with your married partner.
+There are no exact time limits for separation that cause automatic divorce; you can use the grounds of absenteeism for one year to claim divorce from your married partner.

-But you need to prove to the court that you are separated for at least one year with your partner.
-If spouses get back together for more than 90 days, the application for divorce processing with not affect.
+But you need to prove to the court that you have been separated for at least one year from your partner.
+If spouses get back together for more than 90 days, the application for divorce processing will not be affected.

 This law provides the married couple with another chance not to apply for divorce.
 On the other hand, the absolute absence or separation of one partner for at least one year is a genuine ground for divorce.
-You can apply to the court to go for the rightful divorce claim.
+You can apply to the court to pursue the rightful divorce claim.

 Death of Married Partner

 If one half-married partner is absent or hospitalized due to a severe mental disorder or injury, you can claim for rightful divorce.
-Here the separation can be used as a claim for rightful divorce.
+Here, the separation can be used as a claim for a rightful divorce.

 Although the person has a slight or significant chance of getting back into regular life again, you don’t need to wait for him anymore.